ranja-sarkar/DecisionTree/README.md

 ---

-information gain refers to the conditional expected value of the KL (Kullback–Leibler) divergence of the univariate probability distribution of one variable from the conditional distribution of this variable given the other one.
+Information gain refers to the conditional expected value of the KL (Kullback–Leibler) divergence of the univariate probability distribution of one variable from the conditional distribution of this variable given the other one.

 ---